-File Plater Window Help Plater Print Settings Filament Settings Printer Settings config-200s.ini Image: Sectings Filament If estimated layer time is below ~20s, fan will run at 100% and print speed will be reduced so that no less than 20s are spent on that layer (however, speed will never be reduced below 15mm/s).
+File Plater Window H Help Plater Print Settings Filament Settings Printer Settings Enable Enable Enable cooling: If estimated layer time is below ~20s, fan will run at 100% and print speed will be reduced so that no less than 20s are spent on that layer (however, speed will never be reduced below 15mm/s).
 If estimated layer time is greater, but still below ~60s, fan will run at a proportionally decreasing speed between 100% and 35%.
 During the other layers, fan will be turned off.
-Fan speed: Min: 35 Bridges fan speed: 100 Disable fan for the first: 1 Cooling thresholds Enable fan if layer print time is below: 60 Slow down if layer print time is below: 20 Min print speed: 15
+Fan settings Fan speed: Nin: 35 Amax: 100 A